vats55/RNN_TFIDF_PyTorch_Text_Classification/README.md

 # RNN_TFIDF_PyTorch_Text_Classification
-Binary Text Classification using TF-IDF, RNN architecture and PyTorch.
+Binary Text Classification using TF-IDF, RNN architecture and PyTorch in the GOOGLE COLLAB environment.

 # The training dataset has reviews, and a flag denoting whether it had a positive sentiment or negative (binary).
 The task is to classify a given review as positive or negative.